suhani-singh/cse360_project/README.md

 # cse360_project
-This is our CSE350 Project
+This is our CSE350 Project of EffortLogger V2.0